The new Thai king's Swiss childhood

 Royal ties with Switzerland

-On May 5, 1950, it was his father King Bhumibol or Rama IX who was crowned sovereign of the ancient kingdom of Siam at the age of 23, following the mystery death of his older brother Ananda in the Bangkok palace in 1946.
+On May 5, 1950, it was his father King Bhumibol or Rama IX who was crowned sovereign of the ancient kingdom of Siam at the age of 23, following the mysterious death of his older brother Ananda in the Bangkok palace in 1946.
 It is still not known if that was an assassination or a suicide.
-The two brothers had both gone to school together in Switzerland at the Ecole Nouvelle de la Suisse romande and later to the University of Lausanne.
+The two brothers had both gone to school together in Switzerland at the Ecole Nouvelle de la Suisse Romande and later to the University of Lausanne.

 Immediately after his coronation, King Bhumibol returned to Switzerland where Queen Sirikit – who is still alive – gave birth to Princess Ubol Ratana in Lausanne on April 5, 1951.